AirGateway/bookingpad-updates/_posts/2017-03-29-introducing-tale.md

 ---
 layout: post
-title: Introducing Bookingpad Updates Website
+title: 'Introducing: Bookingpad Updates Website'
 date: 2019-12-05T16:50:07.239Z
 ---
-Welcome to our new Bookingpad updates website!
+Welcome to our new [Bookingpad](https://bookingpad.net) updates website!
 See here what's new and products updates.

 ## Site features